smhr/ska-src-training-containers/Talks/containers-build/README.md

 ## 2. Building Singularity containers

 We will now recreate the same recipe, but this time with Singularity.
 In this case, we are using a *Singularity definition file*.
-As before, we use this file to speficy a series of instructions that will install software, move the data, etc. to form our final container.
+As before, we use this file to specify a series of instructions that will install software, move the data, etc. to form our final container.

 ```singularity
 Bootstrap: docker